mattmc3/zephyr/README.md

 - [autosuggestions][zsh-autosuggestions] - Fish-like autosuggestions for zsh
 - clipboard - Handy cross-platform clipboard functions
-- colors\* - Make terminal things more colorful
+- color\* - Make terminal things more colorful
 - completion\* - Load and initialize the built-in zsh completion system
 - confd - Source conf.d like Fish
 - directory\* - Sets options and aliases related to the dirstack and directories